EMPLOYEE BENEFIT INFORMATION CENTER

 Flexible Benefit Plan - In compliance with Section 125 of the IRS regulations, the county has chosen to sponsor a Flexible Benefit/Cafeteria Plan for employees.
 The plan is currently administered by American Family Life Assurance Company of Columbus (AFLAC).
 The the Flexible Benefit allows employees to pay the dependent portion of health and dental insurance as well as other optional health insurance premiums before tax through payroll deduction.
 The plan also allows employees to set aside money before tax in flexible spending accounts each year for payment of child care and health care expenses that are not covered by insurance including dental and vision care, and prescription medications.
 For a more information on how you can save money by using flexible spending accounts to pay these expenses click on the following link.
 If you are already enrolled you can also follow this link to submit claims for reimbursement, check your account balance, or check on the status of claims you have submitted. http://takecarewageworks.com/

 Deferred Compensation Plan - In compliance with Section 457 of the IRS regulations, the county has chosen to participate in the State of Idaho Deferred Compensation Plan.
 This plan is administered by Nationwide Retirement Solutions (NRS).
 It is primarily designed to allow employees to set money aside for retirement and delay payment of state or federal income taxes on the principal and earnings until funds are withdrawn.
 Employees may access the money when they retire or any time they leave employment with the county without penalty.
 They may also withdraw money from their account while they are still employed to meet unforeseeable financial hardships.
 Employees may participate by contributing as little as 1% of their gross pay and may change or stop deferrals any time they wish.
 A wide variety of investment options are available to employees which may be managed on-line.
-Employees may enroll on line at the NRS link above using the employer ID# 612003 or contact our local agent, Randy Grow at 524-4220 for more information.
+Employees may get more information on the State of Idaho Deferred Compensation Plan and enroll on line using the following links with our employer ID# 612003 or contact our agent at 1-800-627-1583 Ext.
+3 for more assistance.
+Idaho Deferred Comp Plan Information Enrollment Forms Other Forms & Information

 Direct Deposit - Employees may elect to have their pay check deposited directly to their checking account and available to them when their bank or credit union opens on payday.
 Employees on direct deposit receive a pay stub showing all salary information, deductions, leave balances and other information generally included with their pay check through their department.
 Employees do not have to worry about getting their check to the bank when they are off work for any reason on payday.
 This is particularly convenient for employees who are on shift work.